 Understanding the underlying unchanging problems state management libraries need to solve can help us assess both the libraries of today and the ones that will be developed in the future.

 Going into depth on specific implementations is outside the scope of this article.
-If you’re interested to dig deeper I can recommend Daishi Kato’s React state management book, which is a good resource that delves deeper into specific side-by-side comparisons of some of the newer libraries and approaches mentioned in this post.
+If you’re interested in digging deeper, Daishi Kato’s React state management book is a good resource that delves deeper into specific side-by-side comparisons of some of the newer libraries and approaches mentioned in this post.